 Pratap Morey is a Mumbai-based artist.
-He has a unique process where he uses the photographic image as a solid object, creating sculptural landscapes from a collage of photographs.
-Trained as a painter at Indian Aesthetics from Mumbai University and Fine Art from Vasai Vikasini College of Visual Arts, his works came about as a happy accident, when he realized that the paint that has fallen on the floor, all around his feet made interesting patters.
-He moved towards abstraction, and he now uses the every-changing skyline of Mumbai as his inspiration.
-He has participated in several curated group shows, including, The Unbearable Closeness of Being at Gallery Engendered, New Delhi (2015); the Art on Paper Biennale at the Weatherspoon Art Museum, North Carolina, USA (2014); Interstices at the Kochi-Muziris Biennale (2012); and @rt Virtually Real at Art Alive Gallery, New Delhi (2012) among others.
+He has a unique process where he uses the photographic image as a solid object, creating a sculptural landscape from a collage of photographs.
+Trained as a painter at Indian Aesthetics from Mumbai University and Fine Art from Vasai Vikasini College of Visual Arts, his works came about as a happy accident, when he realized that the paint that has fallen on the floor, all around his feet made interesting patterns.
+He moved towards abstraction, and now he uses the ever-changing skyline of Mumbai as his inspiration.
+He has participated in several curated group shows, including, The Unbearable Closeness of Being at Gallery Engendered, New Delhi (2015); the Art on Paper Biennale at the Weatherspoon Art Museum, North Carolina, USA (2014); Interstices at the Kochi-Muziris Biennale (2012); and art Virtually Real at Art Alive Gallery, New Delhi (2012) among others.

 Medium: Inkjet on archival paper